SylvainRoy/photographer/README.md

 Or with a data file:
   > curl -d "@data.json" -H "Content-Type: application/json" -X POST http://localhost:8000/locate/

-Run the docker image:
-  > docker run -p 8000:8000 -d sroy/photographer

 Build the docker image:
   > poetry export -f requirements.txt -o requirements.txt
   > docker build -t <user/repository> .

+Run the docker image:
+  > docker run -p 8000:8000 -d sroy/photographer

+Push it to dockerhub:
+  > docker push sroy/photographer:1

 ## Todo

+ - "url/index.html" should be "url".

+ - image in brevent should be without numbers.

+ - the newly added 'X' marker should have a different color on the map.

+ - when resizing the browser, the picture and marker shoud be resized/repositioned.

  - github repo
     - then, udpate readme & index.html with this info

- - deployment in Azure
-    - fix CB in Azure

 ## Score evolution